Snap Judgement: All Is Not Always As It Appears…

 “This doesn’t look good.
 It’s beyond our capabilities.
 This heifer needs a vet right now!”

-But frantic phone calls our friends made before our arrival had already proved that there were no vets available for an emergency onsite ranch visit.
+But frantic phone calls our friends had made before our arrival had already proved that there were no vets available for an emergency onsite ranch visit.
 So it was up to us to save this heifer.
 We’d need to get her loaded up & to a vet STAT!

 Do What You’ve GOT To Do!